 Using the Manager

-Alongside the agent, the installer also includes a management tool, that can be used to add agents as Windows services and manage them within the same installation.
+Alongside the agent, the installer also includes a service management tool, that can be used to add agents as Windows services and manage them within the same installation.
 This tool can be used as either a CLI or in terminal mode.
-Note that this manager tool needs to be ran elevated, since it needs special access to create and control Windows services.
+Note that this manager tool needs to be ran elevated, since it needs elevated access to create and control Windows services.

 Adding a new Agent